Odegal basadi

 Odegal basadi or Vadegal basadi is the largest basadi located on the Vindhyagiri Hill in Shravanabelagola in the Indian state of Karnataka.

 About temple

 Odegal basadi is a granite temple built in 14th century and is the largest temple on the Vindhyagiri Hill.
 The temple derives its name from 'Odega', i.e., soapstone used for strengthening the walls of the temple.
+The name refers more specifically to the stone supports or props placed against the basement walls of the structure.
+These supports are a distinctive feature of the exterior of the temple.
 The temple has three cells facing different directions, giving the name Trirukta Basadi or trikuta Basadi.
+'The three sanctuaries are arranged around a common hall, making Odegal Basadi the principal trikuta, or triple-shrine, Jain temple on Vindhyagiri.
 The temple has splended structure with non-ornate exterior.
 The temple houses image of Rishabhanatha, Neminatha and Shantinatha made out of dark coloured schist.
-This temple is include in Adarsh Smarak Scheme introduced by Archaeological Survey of India for the preservation.